jvicg/pactester/docs/index.rst

     :target: https://github.com/jvicg/pactester/blob/main/LICENSE
     :alt: License: GPL v3

-A CLI tool to easily test PAC/WPAD files in a cross-platform way.
+A CLI tool to easily test PAC/WPAD files.
 It provides a straightforward command-line interface to check the outgoing proxy for a given host or URL.

 ---------------------------------------------------------------